-There are 13 Aid Stations, located approximately every three miles.
+FULL MARATHON AID STATIONS LOCATIONS: There are 11 Aid Stations, located approximately every three miles.
 Each will be stocked with water and Powerade.
-In addition, most Aid Stations will offer light solid foods such as bananas, oranges, PROBAR’s, chips, candies.
-All aid stations have Vaseline or Neosporin, band-aids, tampons, lip balm, sunscreen, Kleenex.
+In addition, some will offer light solid foods such as bananas, oranges.

 - Aid Station #1: Trailside Park in Parking Lot.
 (Flush Toilets)

 - Aid Station #2: Location: Off Highland Drive on dirt trail leading to the of Tunnel that runs under Hwy 40

 - Aid Station #3: Location: On Promontory Drive where it crosses the Rail Trail.
 (1 Porta-potty)